 The Company has applied for three contiguous exploration permits in northwest Spain, located in the southwest part of Galicia Province, and known as the Pinzas Gold Project.
 They are adjacent to an additional six pre-defined permit areas that the Company has applied for by a public tender which closed in March 2013.
-The outcome of the public tender has been delayed and is expected mid-2014.
+The outcome of the public tender has been delayed and is expected in the fall of 2014.